Book Recommendations

 1632 by Eric Flint (2000)

 Fiction.
-Categories: fantasy alternate-history industrial-history
+Categories: fantasy alternate-history history-technology

 Recommendation: Not recommended.